A-Ahmed100216/DevOps/README.md

 A range of tools are available to meet a range of DevOps needs.
 Tools may include:
 * AWS CodePipeline/Code Deploy/CodeBuild = These are all AWS services which can be used for the purposes of continuous integration and continuous deliver, for example.
 CodeBuild is a fully managed service that compiles code, runs tests, and produces read-to-deploy software.
 * Git – Git is a version control software which allows teams to collaborate and share source code.
 It also ensures all previous versions are available This embodies the DevOps philosophy of communication and collaboration a well as supporting continuous integration wherein code is continuously merged into repositories.
+* Jenkins - Jenkins is an open source CI/CD server therein allowing code to be iterated and deployed as quickly as possible.
+* Docker - Container Platform which enables distributed deployment and automates app deployment.
+* Kubernetes - Container orchestration platform which works with Docker and allows you to automate the mangement of many containers.
+* Ansible - Configuration management tool which allows you to configure infrastructure and automate deployment.
+Ansible uses a IAAC approach.

 # Cloud Computing